JedGrabman/AK_RCV_Summarizer/README.md

 1.)
 Eliminate ambiguous marks.
 Any `Mark` that has `IsAmbiguous` set to `TRUE` is discarded and has no effect on tabulation
 2.)
 Eliminate marks for write-in votes with a `WriteinDensity` of 0.
 These votes are in a row for a write-in vote, but have no candidate written in, so they would be impossible to assign.
 3.)
 Eliminate overvotes.
-If a voter marks that they have an equal preference for 2 voters, then those marks and any subsequent marks are discarded.
+If a voter marks that they have an equal preference for 2 candidates, then those marks and any subsequent marks are discarded.
 * **Example:** A voter ranks candidates A, B, C and D as their 1st, 2nd, 2nd and 3rd choice respectively.
 Because both B & C were both ranked 2nd, this is an overvote, and those marks are discarded.
 Additionally, the 3rd choice vote for D is also discarded, as it is subsequent to an overvote.
 The 1st choice vote for A is retained, because it was made before the overvote, not after it.

 4.)
 Eliminate all but the 1st occurrence of a candidate.
 If a voter lists the same candidate multiple times, only the earliest ranking is retained.